 Related Article: Top 5 Cancer Causes Hiding in Your Home

-Until recently, your trusted family doctor would be your ambassador to this world, helping to explain the ins and outs of imaging studies, biopsies, surgery, chemotherapy, radiation therapy, hormonal therapies and the many other procedures done to control and fight cancer’s growth.
+Until recently, your trusted family doctor would be your ambassador to this world, helping to explain the ins and outs of imaging studies, biopsies, surgery, chemotherapy, radiation therapy, hormonal therapies, and the many other procedures done to control and fight cancer’s growth.

 For some of us, that primary care provider no longer has the familiarity with a constantly changing world of treatment or the time to translate what is happening out of onco-speak and into everyday English.

-Your primary care provider may work with a nurse or physician’s assistant who can do so (or these days may even be an advance practice nurse practitioner.)
+Your primary care provider may work with a nurse or physician’s assistant who can do so (or these days may even be an advanced practice nurse practitioner.)
 But treatment is often at a center of excellence far away from your trusted providers.

 Cancer specialists themselves have an obligation to educate a patient and their caregivers about cancer and its treatment, though there is a disparity in the level of teaching ability among physicians and nurses.